 - Noodles (made out of zucchini, carrots, or wheat pasta from the store)

-- Mix the ground beef, 1⁄2 tsp oregano, 1⁄2 tsp garlic powder, and 1⁄2 tsp salt in a mixing bowl until well combined.
+- Mix the ground beef, 1⁄2 teaspoon oregano, 1⁄2 teaspoon garlic powder, and 1⁄2 teaspoon salt in a crock pot spaghetti and meatballs until well combined.

 - Roll the beef mixture into balls and put them on a parchment lined baking sheet.
 Put it in the freezer to freeze.